saurabh5986/notes-app/README.md

 Code relate to task 1 will be found in NotesApp folder

 # task 2 demo : https://dl.dropboxusercontent.com/s/u8pu78e1swu1wml/Hr77ev72RP.mp4
-Code related to task 2 will be found in NotesApp.API foder library used for OCR : https://tesseract.patagames.com/
+Code related to task 2 will be found in NotesApp.API folder

+library used for OCR : https://tesseract.patagames.com/

 # to convert image to base64string website used